Karlo-I/notes_taking_app/README.md

 - **Survivor note**: Gets status `approved_merged` and contains the combined text
 - **Ghost note**: Gets status `merged` with `merged_into` pointing to the survivor

-**Deleting merged notes:**
+**Deleting notes & Orphan Cleanup:**
-- Deleting a ghost note reactivates it to `approved` status
+- Deleting a ghost note reactivates it to `approved` status.
-- The survivor keeps `approved_merged` status (it still has the merged content)
+- The survivor keeps `approved_merged` status (it still has the merged content).
-- Deleting a survivor note orphans any ghost notes, reverting them to `approved`
+- Deleting a survivor note orphans any ghost notes, reverting them to `approved`.
+- **Graph Cleanup:** When any note is deleted, the system automatically cleans up associated `note_links` and deletes any `topics` that are left with zero remaining note connections, preventing floating/orphaned nodes in the knowledge graph.

 ## 5. Data model